 Last evening’s session featuring Learning Stations on the Sacraments of Initiation was a great success!
 The kids were highly engaged in an activity that invited them to explore the rich symbols of the Sacraments of Baptism, Confirmation, and Eucharist.
-I have a complete summary with more pictures coming up below but I might add here that the only real drawback I experienced was a lack of time (is that any surprise for a catechist?) to be able to process the activity which I’ll do next week instead.
+I have a complete summary with more pictures below, but I might add here that the only real drawback I experienced was a lack of time (is that any surprise for a catechist?) to be able to process the activity, which I’ll do next week instead.

 I’m eager to hear your thoughts, questions, and suggestions, especially if you plan to adapt it to your own setting/situation.
 So, without further ado, here’s my summary: